thomasprost/akinoyusei.com/content/blog/shopping-list-react-query-strapi/index.md

 import React, { useState } from "react";
 import { useMutation, useQueryCache } from "react-query";

+// This is a simple async POST fetch function passing our form data from state
+// to our API
 export const postItem = async body => {
   const settings = {
     method: "POST",